MeetMangrove/playbook/being_a_member.md

 ### Adhering to its rules and habits, and helping improving them
-- can, and should, be critical about some of them, but should globally adhere
+A member can, and should, be critical about some of Mangrove's habits, but should globally adhere to them.
+The pairing and using the moodbot are exemples of Mangrove's habits.
-- pairing
-- 'empty seat technique', representing the purpose during decision making meetings

 ### Experimenting together
 Experimenting together new modes of organization and governance